 The focus of all Talking Trouble's activities is the speech, language and communication needs of children, adolescents and adults who are involved with care and protection, justice, mental health or behaviour services.

 Talking Trouble operates as a social enterprise/profit-for-purposes organisation where any profits generated after individuals carrying out work have been paid are used for pro-bono, training or research activities.
 No owner dividend is taken.
 Sally Kedge is the coordinator and director of Talking Trouble Aotearoa NZ (Talking Trouble) which was registered as a limited liability company in October 2015.
 Talking Trouble had until that time been a project with no official status as a company or charitable trust that had been started by Sally Kedge, Dr Linda Hand and Dr Clare McCann.
-Dr Hand and Dr McCann continue to be academic advisors to Talking Trouble and are engaged in some research projects that are carried out jointly between Talking Trouble and The University of Auckland.
+Dr Hand has now retired.
+Dr McCann continues to be an academic advisor to Talking Trouble and she and Sally are engaged in some research projects that are carried out jointly between Talking Trouble and The University of Auckland.
+Sally is an Honorary Academic in Speech Science at the University of Auckland.

 Currently Talking Trouble is coordinated by Sally Kedge who contracts around 30 highly specialised and experienced speech-language therapists to carry out the following activities: